win-acme/win-acme.github.io/reference/plugins/installation/index.md

 # Installation plugins
 Installation plugins are responsible for making the necessary changes to your application(s) after successfully creating or renewing a certificate.
-Currently there are three of these plugins.
+Currently there are two of these plugins.

 ## Multiple
 More than one plugin can run by choosing them in order of execution.
 In interactive